 OzBrowning Posted March 30, 2021 Author Share Posted March 30, 2021 Oh, one problem with this method is that all the tags are lower case.
 This would be problematic for me because the tags are author names with varying capitalisation (e.g. a surname like McCoy).
 I think I will have to stick to the JSON method, but thanks for this alternative which I expect will be very helpful for others searching for this information.
 Beyondspace 1 Link to comment

 creedon Posted March 31, 2021 Share Posted March 31, 2021 (edited) Quote I think I will have to stick to the JSON method As an alternative you might use the within page tag as a keyword into an author data structure. const authorData = { 'tag-david-blandy' : "David Blandy', 'tag-real-mccoy' : 'Real McCoy' } There is the downside of having to maintain the data but that seems a small price compared to the JSON loading.
 Edited April 1, 2021 by creedon Find my contributions useful?
-Please like, upvote, mark my answer as best , and see my profile.
+Please like, upvote, mark my answer as the best ( solution ), and see my profile.
 Thanks for your support!
+I am a Squarespace ( and other technological things ) consultant open for new projects.
 Link to comment

 OzBrowning Posted March 31, 2021 Author Share Posted March 31, 2021 I was trying to use the tags to reduce the amount of data maintenance to be honest.
 Previously I was manually adding author to the description and manually linking it to the tag.
 Right now the JSON pull is adding a very small time to load, and it’s asynchronous anyway so the worst case is the author blinks in shortly after load.
 But generally it’s not noticeable.
 I think this is the best balance I’m going to find!
 Beyondspace and creedon 2 Link to comment